-Credit risk arises from cash and cash equivalents with banks and financial institutions, as well as credit exposures to outstanding receivables.
-Cash and cash equivalents are invested with one of the four major banks in Australia.
+Credit risk arises from cash and cash equivalents with banks and financial institutions, as well as credit exposures to outstanding receivables and the granting of financial guarantees.
+Cash and cash equivalents are only invested with one of the four major banks in Australia.